Javascript is not enabled.

 Team: Wildcats

 One of the most spirited college cheer squads in the country is the purple and white of the Weber State University Wildcats.
-The WSU Spirit Squad came as close to perfection as possible when the cheer team scored a 98.507 (out of a possible 100) to win the 2021 NCA and NDA Collegiate National Championship.
-Of course, students and locals in Ogden (population 87,000) are festive year-round, in part because of the bucolic setting of their picturesque campus.
+The WSU Spirit Squad won their sixth straight title when they took home the Grand National Championship in 2023.
+Of course, students and locals in Ogden (population nearly 87,000) are festive year-round, in part because of the bucolic setting of their picturesque campus.
 Located about 35 miles north of Salt Lake City, this town is in the foothills of some of the best skiing in the country (Snowbasin, Powder Mountain and Nordic Valley).
 In the summer, the El Monte and Mount Ogden golf courses are popular with golfers of all skill levels.
 Ogden is also home to the George S. Eccles Dinosaur Park, which features life-size models and a paleontology lab.

 Where to stay: The Alaskan Inn offers rustic cabins connected with walking paths in Ogden Canyon.